 If you start feeling nauseated or lightheaded, you should stop your fast immediately.
 You should also look out for signs of an electrolyte imbalance, including fatigue, headache, and nighttime leg cramps.

 Although you will really want to do this after a water fast, diving into a large or heavy meal isn’t the best idea.

 In extreme cases, this could lead to refeeding syndrome, which occurs when there are rapid shifts in fluid and electrolytes in your body.
-This can cause severe, debilitating symptoms like fatigue, confusion, seizures, and heart failure — particularly if you had a longer water fast.
+This can cause severe, debilitating symptoms like fatigue, confusion, seizures, heart failure, and even death in some cases.

-Consuming a large, high-calorie meal after a water fast could be counterproductive for your health.
+Do not attempt this without the involvement of a medical professional.
+Consuming a large, high calorie meal after a water fast could be counterproductive for your health.
 It’s best to break your fast with a small meal or snack.
 If you fasted for a prolonged period, it may be best to gradually increase the size of your meals back to normal over the next 1 to 3 days.

 Autophagy sounds like a villain in “Osmosis Jones,” but it’s actually a process triggered by fasting that helps your body recycle old and unused parts of cells.
 It may have some therapeutic benefits for people with cancer and Alzheimer’s disease.

 According to a 2018 study, intensive fasting may help people with type 2 diabetes improve their blood sugar levels and potentially eliminate the need for insulin and other diabetes medications.